Complete Course Listing

 RUS 2240 - One Thousand Years of Russian Culture

 Winston Churchill famously called Russia “a riddle, wrapped in a mystery, inside an enigma.”
 This introduction to the mysteries of Russian culture from medieval times to the present includes the study of Russian art, music, architecture, dance, cinema, folk culture, and literature.
 Explores the ways in which Russians define themselves and their place in the world, and how they express their cultural uniqueness as well as their ties to both East and West.
 Literary readings will range from the ancient historical chronicles to short works by such classic Russian authors as Chekhov, Dostoevsky, Pushkin, and Tolstoy, as well as works by several contemporary authors.
-(Fulfills Humanities, IP.)
+(Fulfills Humanities, IP, VPA.)

 RUS 2242 - Hipsters, Rebels, and Rock Stars in Russian Literature and Culture